Certificate Revocation

 Alice trusts the Root-CA because she added root.pem into her own Local-CA Store.
 However when Bob presents his certificate to Alice during a TLS handshake, Alice needs to check if Bob’s certificate is still valid or if it has been revoked (invalidated before its expiration date).

 CRLs are published periodically.
 The Root-CA publishes a root.crl (a list of revoked certificates it issued).
 CA2 (which is signed by Root-CA) publishes a ca2.crl (a list of revoked certificates it issued, including Bob’s if revoked).
-Both of these certificate are accessible from their respective CRL distribution points: http://crl.root.com/root.crl and http://crl.ca2.com/ca2.crl.
+Both of these certificates are accessible from their respective CRL distribution points: http://crl.root.com/root.crl and http://crl.ca2.com/ca2.crl.

 WeOS allows for predefining a list of static CRLDPs, i.e. URLs from where CRLs can be downloaded.
 Alice configuration should look like this:

-After configuration the system downloads CRLs and keep them up-to-date.
+After configuration, the system downloads CRLs and keep them up-to-date.
 Other services in the system (e.g. OpenVPN tunnels) that rely on certificates can use these CRLs for revocation checking during TLS handshaking.

 Configuration